+5.4.4.3.
+In order to verify the permanent address of a physical entity, a utility bill should be submitted.
+For the purposes of this paragraph, the bookmaker may accept a utility bill in the name of a third party, only if the bill is accompanied by one of the following documents:

-- 5.4.4.3.
-In order to verify the permanent address of a physical entity, one of the following documents should be submitted: utility bill or local authority bill or bank statement or other document issued by a public authority or organisation that is supervised by a public authority and has been issued within the last six (6) months. - 5.4.4.4.
-All the documents and certificates that are submitted under paragraph 5.4.3 should comply to the requirements of paragraphs 7.3.3 and 7.3.4. - 5.4.4.5.
-Criminal records that are submitted under paragraph 5.4.3 should be issued - - a) In case of a physical entity by - i.
-The Republic of Cyprus - ii.
-The country of nationality - iii.
-The country of residence and - iv.
-The country of professional or business activity - b) In case of a legal entity by - i.
-The Republic of Cyprus - ii.
-The country of registered office or headquarters and - iii.
-The country of main professional or business activity.
+- a) in case of submitting a utility bill in the name of the spouse, the document must be accompanied by a copy of the relevant marriage certificate, - b) in case of submitting a utility bill in the name of a person with whom he/she lives or cohabits, the document must be accompanied by an affidavit clarifying the relationship between them and must state the purpose for which said declaration is made, i.e. the issuance or renewal of an authorized person's license. - 5.4.4.4.
+All the documents and certificates that are submitted under paragraph 5.4.3 and 5.4.4 should comply to the requirements of paragraphs 7.3.3 and 7.3.4. - 5.4.4.5.
+Criminal records that are submitted under paragraph 5.4.3 should be issued - a) In case of a physical entity by - i. the Republic of Cyprus, - ii. the country of nationality, - iii. the country of residence and - iv. the country of professional or business activity - b) In case of a legal entity by - i. the Republic of Cyprus - ii. the country of registered office or headquarters and - iii. the country of main professional or business activity.